jasminemontillana/ECE2112_PA1/README.md

 ## A. Word Rotation Problem

-Create a function named 'rotate_word()' that accpets a non-empty string and moves its first character to the end while keeping all remaining characters in their original order.
+Create a function named `rotate_word()` that accpets a non-empty string and moves its first character to the end while keeping all remaining characters in their original order.

 Key functions and methods used in this problem: